 Instructor: Gordon S. Novak Jr., GDC 3.824; Office Hours: T Th 3:30 - 5:00.

 Discussion Sections are taught by TAs.
-Discussion sections have been consolidated into three sections.
+Discussion sections have been consolidated into two sections.
 Any student can go to any of the discussion sections.
 Attendance at discussion sections is optional.

 Grades on Canvas.